METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 2 C:\Application Data\OpenMRS\backup

 The steps in the backup are.
-1. On the Dash Board Click on the Backup Database Icon.
+1. On the Dash Board Click on the Backup Database icon.
 ![Dash Board backup button](images/backup/backup1.0.jpg)

-1. Click on the Execute database
+2. Click on the Execute database backup now
 ![](images/backup/backup2.jpg)

-**Step 3** Backup in progress
+3. The backup begins and the progress is shown until completion
 ![Backup in progress](images/backup/backup3.jpg)

-Step 4 Backup complete.
-You may select to run another one
+4. Once the backup is complete, a message is displayed with the status.
 ![Backup complete](images/backup/backup4.jpg)